-- Getting a Credit Card: Before you get a credit card, learn your rights and how to protect your information.
+Before getting a credit card, learn your rights and how to protect your information.

-- Getting a Credit Card You Never Asked For: A company can’t send you a credit card you didn’t apply for.
-Learn your rights and the steps to take if you receive a credit card you didn't ask for.
+Learn your rights and the steps to take if you get a credit card you never asked for.

 Learn the steps involved in disputing a credit card bill.

 Many thanks to Vancouver lawyer Anna Fung, QC for reviewing these pages for legal accuracy.